dexie/dexie-website/cloud/docs/access-control.md

    */
   name?: string;

-  /** Contains the email of the owner.
+  /** Contains the user-ID of the owner.
 An owner has implicit full write-access to the realm
    * and all obejcts connected to it.
 Ownership does not imply read (sync) access though,
    * so realm owners still needs to add themself as a member if they are going to use the realm
    * themselves.